ttracyt/CO2-Emission/README.md

   1. Which countries have the highest CO2 emissions?
   2. Which sources contribute the most CO2 in the United States?
   3. What are the impacts of CO2 emissions on our economy, society, and environment?

+Personal Questions:
+  1. Which countries have the lowest CO2 emissions?

 Dataset we used & cleaning the dataset: